 In the first half, it never looked like this handsome fella would turn a bloody killer and yet not lose his charm in the conclusive part.
 Gemma and Djimon have got very important scenes to share and both have done quite well.
 It’s a little annoying to know that Rhys Ifans as Rasputin is wrapped up too early, who apparently portrays the deadliest character in the entire film.

 Even the main villain looked nowhere close to him (hopefully, not a spoiler).
 Two of the best performances came from Harris Dickinson and Tom Hollander, that’s undeniable.

 Besides the memorable Rasputin swordplay, in the final act, when Oxford uses a new-fangled parachute to storm the supreme villain’s high mountain hideout, the stunt work is just short of breathless, coupled with CGI to give a Bondian feel to the spy shenanigans.

-The King’s Man has got plenty of action for the fans and this time with little more brain.
+The King’s Man has got plenty of action for the fans and this time with a little more brain.
 The Secret Service had stunning, superfast action scenes which didn’t even allow you to blink, that is missing here.

-Also The visual effects are amazing and you will love those top views of mountains and glittering icebergs, especially the way Cinematographer has captured it and the VFX team has made it shine.
+Also, The visual effects are amazing and you will love those top views of mountains and glittering icebergs, especially the way Cinematographer has captured it and the VFX team has made it shine.

 Recommended Reading: Man of Steel Movie Review